perrygovier/ionic-docs/static/usage/v8/item/clickable/javascript.md

 </ion-item>

 <!--
-  Note: The 'router-link' attribute requires a configured routing library like Ionic's Web Component router for navigation to occur.
-  Since this playground is a simplified snippet, clicking these items will not trigger navigation.
+  Note: Since this playground is a simplified snippet, clicking these items will not trigger navigation.
 -->
 <ion-item router-link="#" router-direction="forward" onclick="alert('Navigating via JS!')">